Tennessee police shoot armed man who attacked Jewish school in Memphis

 Officers caught up with a vehicle matching that description and fired upon the driver when he exited the truck holding a gun, according to police.

+“I am proud of the vigilant and quick response of MPD officers who mitigated a potential mass shooting today,” police chief CJ Davis said on Monday.
+“Many thanks to our neighboring jurisdictions for also providing critical information to stop the suspect’s actions.”

-The alleged gunman is in critical condition at a local hospital.
+The alleged gunman is in critical condition at Regional One Hospital.

 Memphis assistant police chief Don Crowe said on Monday it’s “way too early” to discern a potential motive or connection between the alleged shooter and the school, CNN reports.